markabrahams/node-net-snmp/README.md

 Deletes a user from the receiver's user authorization list.
 Does nothing if the user with the supplied name is not in the list.

+## authorizer.getAccessControlModelType ()

+Returns the `snmp.AccessControlModelType` of this authorizer, which is one of:
+- `snmp.AccessControlModelType.None`
+- `snmp.AccessControlModelType.Simple`

+## authorizer.getAccessControlModel ()

+Returns the access control model object:
+- for a type of `snmp.AccessControlModelType.None` - returns null (as the access control check returns positive every time)
+- for a type of `snmp.AccessControlModelType.Simple` - returns a `SimpleAccessControlModel` object

+# Simple Access Control Model

+The `SimpleAccessControlModel` class can be optionally selected as the access control model used by an `Agent`.
+The `SimpleAccessControlModel` provides basic three-level access control for a given community or user.
+The access levels are specified in the snmp.AccessLevel constant:
+ * `snmp.AccessLevel.None` - no access is granted to the community or user
+ * `snmp.AccessLevel.ReadOnly` - access is granted for the community or user for Get, GetNext and GetBulk requests but not Set requests
+ * `snmp.AccessLevel.ReadWrite` - access is granted for the community or user for Get, GetNext, GetBulk and Set requests

+The `SimpleAccessControlModel` is not created via a direct API call, but is created internally by an `Agent`'s `Authorizer` singleton.
+So an agent's access control model can be accessed with:

+    var acm = agent.getAuthorizer ().getAccessControlModel ();

+Note that any community or user that is used in any of the API calls in this section must first be created in the agent's `Authorizer`, otherwise the agent will fail the initial community/user list check that the authorizer performs.

+When using the Simple Access Control Model, the default access level for a newly created community or user in the `Authorizer` is read-only.

+Example use:

+    var agent = snmp.createAgent({
+        accessControlModelType: snmp.AccessControlModelType.Simple
+    }, function (error, data) {
+        // null callback for example brevity
+    });
+    var authorizer = agent.getAuthorizer ();
+    authorizer.addCommunity ("public");
+    authorizer.addCommunity ("private");
+    authorizer.addUser ({
+        name: "fred",
+        level: snmp.SecurityLevel.noAuthNoPriv
+    });
+    var acm = authorizer.getAccessControlModel ();
+    // Since read-only is the default, explicitly setting read-only access is not required - just shown here as an example acm.setCommunityAccess ("public", snmp.AccessLevel.ReadOnly);
+    acm.setCommunityAccess ("private", snmp.AccessLevel.ReadWrite);
+    acm.setUserAccess ("fred", snmp.AccessLevel.ReadWrite);

+## simpleAccessControlModel.setCommunityAccess (community, accessLevel)

+Grant the given community the given access level.

+## simpleAccessControlModel.removeCommunityAccess (community)

+Remove all access for the given community.

+## simpleAccessControlModel.getCommunityAccessLevel (community)

+Return the access level for the given community.

+## simpleAccessControlModel.getCommunitiesAccess ()

+Return a list of all community access control entries defined by this access control model.

+## simpleAccessControlModel.setUserAccess (userName, accessLevel)

+Grant the given user the given access level.

+## simpleAccessControlModel.removeUserAccess (userName)

+Remove all access for the given user.

+## simpleAccessControlModel.getUserAccessLevel (userName)

+Return the access level for the given user.

+## simpleAccessControlModel.getUsersAccess ()

+Return a list of all user access control entries defined by this access control model.

 # Mib Module